CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Rubric/RubricFeedback.md

 **Feedback from Laure X Cast, Prosocial Technology Researcher and Advocate**

-(Prosocial Design, Integrity Institute, All Tech is Human, Council for Tech and Social Cohesion, etc.)
     * She is working on planning an event for funders of prosocial tech for May 2024 in the Bay Area.
     * Saw a synthesis of Carol Sanford's work and Design Justice principles.
     * Ideal governance for public good technology = Nonprofit + decentralized (and/or federated?) + revenue-based + community & stakeholder governance “is kind of what feels right”
     * Laure has been speaking with funders of responsible technology and says “They want a rubric.”
 In fact, they have already started drafting up their own list of questions (See below) that they - and other potential funders - can use to evaluate technologies and if/how they have been designed for the public good.

-**From Laure: Questions Funders of Responsible Technology Have for Makers:**
+**Questions Funders of Responsible Technology Have for Makers:**
+_Questions proposed by Laure X Cast_

 1. Are the incentives of users and product developers aligned?
 2. Does the technology purport to be about people connection but actually is about media consumption?